Meberem/LibraryManager-wiki/Home.md

 ## What is Library Manager (LibMan)?

+Put simply, LibMan is a tool that helps you download common files from the internet to include them in your web project.

 Library Manager (“LibMan” for short) is Visual Studio’s client-side library acquisition tool.
-It provides a lightweight, simple mechanism that helps users find and fetch common library files from external sources (such as CDNJS or UnPkg).
+It's goal is to provide a lightweight, simple mechanism that helps users find and fetch common library files from external sources (such as CDNJS or UnPkg) and place them in the right location within your web application.

 ![Library Manager in Visual Studio 2017](https://user-images.githubusercontent.com/17131343/41626712-fb1e273a-73d1-11e8-84b4-fe623d067143.png)